DravenusRex/stalker-gamma-linux-guide/README.md

 <h4>Okay, you have Mord3rca's launcher set up and ready to go, now what?</h4>

 Follow the installation instructions as normal in the GAMMA discord server, all the way up until it says to use Grok's launcher.
-When it tells you to run Anomaly for the set-up, use your preferred method, I recommend Lutris with Wine 8.0+ for reasons that I will cover later.
+When it tells you to run Anomaly for the set-up, use your preferred method, I recommend Lutris with Wine 8.0+ since it now supports ReShade.

-Quick rundown for Lutris, this isn't all required to get vanilla Anomaly running, but it will get GAMMA and MO2 running:
+Quick rundown for Lutris:
 1. Disable Lutris Runtime
 2. Wineprefix DLLs:
 &nbsp;&nbsp;&nbsp;&nbsp;- cmd